eliyetres/lt2212-v19-a3/README.md

 The results show that accuracy increases with a larger data set, but that perplexity increases with a larger data set.
 There is only a slight increase in accuracy with higher n-grams but also a slight increase in perplexity.

+When using 5-grams for the 300/60 set the data has the highest accuracy and the lowest perplexity.